Property Manager

 Don’t expect neighbors to work it out themselves.

 While fielding the same complaint repeatedly might give even the most patient landlord a headache (noises, you say? cooking smells?), asking tenants to solve their disagreements is a great way to make a small problem worse.
-Property managers should be neutral mediators between residents, whose practical communication skills will solve complaints and keep everyone focused on working toward a solution rather than devolving into petty and useless arguing.
+When conflicts arise between tenants, it is often helpful for landlords to take on the role of a mediator rather than devolving into petty and useless arguing.

 Stay professional